-Productive Disposal of Nuclear Power Plant Wastes!
+Productive Disposal of Nuclear Power Plant Wastes

 There has long seemed to me a pretty obvious solution to the disposal of the radioactive waste from nuclear power plants.
 In the process, homes could be heated and massive amounts of electricity produced!